jamboid/Fuzz/README.md

 # Fuzz 2.0

-Fuzz 2.0 is a lightweight HTML framework designed to provide fast implementation of custom, responsive grid-based websites.
+Fuzz 2.0 is a lightweight HTML/Sass-CSS framework designed to provide fast implementation of custom, responsive grid-based websites.

 The framework separates presentational concerns into different hierarchical layers.
 This simplifies the role of each layer and allows a greater proportion of the codebase to be modular and rapidly reusable.